txt/se21/docs/syllabus.md

   -  [Software Engineering: A Practitioner's Approach, 8th International edition](https://www.amazon.com/Software-Engineering-Practitioners-Roger-Pressman/dp/0078022126/ref=sr_1_1?dchild=1&keywords=Software+Engineering%3A+A+Practitioner%27s+Approach&qid=1596502362&sr=8-1)
 by Roger Pressman

-### Group Slack group
+### Class Discord Group

 It is each student's responsibility to join the class Discord  group:

 + Students are strongly encouraged to contribute their questions and answers to that shared resource.
 + Note that, for communication of a more private nature, contact the lecturer on the email shown below.

 All class communication from staff to students will be via this Discord group.